Managing Vicarious Trauma - Devonport, TAS

 July is $330.00 (GST included).
 Morning tea and lunch are provided.

 To register: Register and complete payment below.
 A Tax Invoice will be emailed to you.
 The payment needs to be completed before the workshop

 occurs, for the registration to be fully confirmed.

 Facilitator: David Cherry

-residential care for 14 ½ years with children and young people who could not live at home because of concerns about abuse and neglect.
-David has extensive
+in residential care for 14 ½ years with children and young people who could not live at home because of concerns about abuse and neglect.
+David

-experience in preparing staff to cope in difficult working environments as well as in providing support for individuals and groups after difficult
+has extensive experience in preparing staff to cope in difficult working environments as well as in providing support for individuals and groups

-incidents.
-David was a volunteer with the Victorian SES for 4 years where he was involved in searches, body recovery and road crash rescue among other
+after difficult incidents.
+David was a volunteer with the Victorian SES for 4 years where he was involved in road crash rescue and searches among